Liberec: 17th–19th centuries

 From 1600, the town was administered by Kateřina of Redern, who obtained the right to trade in salt for the town, had a chapel added to the castle and contributed to the construction of the town hall.
 When the Redern family was forced to leave Reichenberg after the Battle of White Mountain (1620), it was acquired by Albrecht von Wallenstein.
-After his death it belonged to the Gallas and Clam Gallas families, who didn't care much about the town.
+After his death it belonged to the Gallas and Clam Gallas families, who did not care much about the town.
 The prosperous local industry was interrupted by the Thirty Years' War and a great plague in 1680.
 The crises resulted in a series of harshly suppressed serf uprisings.

 In the 18th century, Reichenberg flourished.
 The number of inhabitants tripled and the cloth industry was very successful.
 The Battle of Reichenberg between Austria and Prussia occurred nearby in 1757 during the Seven Years' War, but the town continued to develop.
-During the 19th century, the town became the centre of textile industry in the entile Austria-Hungary.
+During the 19th century, the town became the centre of textile industry for all of Austria-Hungary.
 In 1850, it became a self-governing city.

 Reichenberg became a rich industrial city without representative buildings.
 In the late 19th century, a spectacular collection of representative buildings was created, mostly in the neo-Renaissance style: the city hall, the opera house, the North Bohemian Museum, the Old Synagogue, and others.
 A representative villa district and a forest with a botanical garden and a zoo were created.